codeforamerica/vita-min/docs/deployment.md

 ### Hotfixing

-It may be necessary to issue a hotfix in some circumstances.
-This can be accomplished a couple of ways.
-For example:
+It may be necessary in some circumstances to trigger a deploy of code that isn't on master.
+Here is a set of steps you can follow.

 1. `git fetch` to make sure you have the latest code
 1. `git checkout release` to switch to the release branch